About Installing an Application

-You can use the Replicated app manager to install applications into various environments and Kubernetes clusters, including air gapped, bare metal Kubernetes installations, managed offerings such as EKS, GKE and AKS, and more.
+You can use Replicated KOTS to install applications into various environments, with or without existing Kubernetes clusters.
+The installation options include online and air gapped clusters, and support managed offerings such as EKS, GKE, AKS, and more.

 Before you install an application, consider the following installation options.

 With KOTS, you can install an application in one of two ways:

 - With an existing cluster: You can install an application in an existing Kubernetes cluster that meets the system requirements.
 For more information, see Existing Cluster Requirements in Installation Requirements.

 - Without an existing cluster: If you do not have an existing Kubernetes cluster, the Replicated kURL installer can create an embedded cluster for you in a virtual machine or a bare metal server.
 For more information, see Embedded Cluster Requirements in Installation Requirements.